 The Historic Grounds consists of buildings within the Central Grounds Area, including Thomas Jefferson's Academical Village, that are considered historic landmarks.
 In addition, many other buildings within the University are classified as landmarks or components of designated historic districts.
-See the website of the Office of the Architect for the University for the Historic Preservation Framework Plan, Historic Structures Report, and other preservation-related information.
+See the Office of the Architect for the University website for the Historic Preservation Framework Plan, Historic Structures Report, and other preservation-related information.
+See Appendix A Figures for diagrams and the OUBO website (https://oubo.virginia.edu/udg.html) for helpful links.